-Six years ago, the internet was limited both in what it could do and in who used it.
+Not so many years ago, the internet was limited both in what it could do and in who used it.
 Many people had heard the word but did not have a clue what it was.
-Today, most teachers have not only been exposed to the internet but also have access at home or at school.
+Today, most teachers have not only been exposed to the internet but also have access at home and at school.
 In fact, a large number of schools are being retrofitted to place the internet in every classroom.
-Even more exciting than this is the newest technology: Wireless.
-A school can purchase a 'Portable Classroom'.
-This consists of laptops networked together, allowing students to work at their desks WITHOUT wires.
+Even more exciting than this is that many schools are beginning to purchase 'portable classrooms' consisting of laptops networked together so that students can work from their desks.
 If the laptops are networked to a printer, students can print from their personal computer to the classroom printer.
 Imagine the possibilities!
+However, using this type of technology requires a bit of research and planning.

 How to Integrate Technology